EARLY START INFORMATION

 There will be no marshals on the course at this time, so you must be aware of:

-the left turn into the Robert Service Campground (sandwich board)
+the left turn into the Robert Service Campground

-the left turn to Robert Service Way (flagged)
+the left turn to Robert Service Way

-the slight left onto Miles Canyon Rd (flagged)
+the slight left onto Miles Canyon Rd

 the right turn by the float planes to the trail

-after crossing a narrow footbridge and reaching Miles Canyon Rd once again, take a left turn onto the ‘shoot’ that brings you to the Kwanlin / Miles Canyon Bridge.
+after crossing a narrow footbridge and reaching Miles Canyon Rd once again, take a left turn onto the ‘shoot’ that brings you down to the Kwanlin / Miles Canyon Bridge.

 If you are a visitor to the Yukon, or are unfamiliar with the course, we strongly suggest that you walk the first leg to the float plane dock, or drive to the portions of leg 1 that are accessible by car to make yourself familiar with the course.